esa/pykep/doc/sphinx/documentation/trajopt.rst

     optimization techniques struggle to find the correct combination.
     The amount of specialistic knowledge that needs to be used to obtain a successful design is significant.
-    Finding a global optimization approach able to find a good trajectory in complete autonomy without making use of additional problem knowledge is possible, but limiting the number of fitness call is difficult.
+    Finding a global optimization approach able to find a good trajectory in complete autonomy without making use of additional problem knowledge is possible, but limiting the number of fitness calls is difficult.

 .. note::